 • Supplemental materials will not be accepted.
 However, as needed, applicants may be asked to provide additional information for consideration by the judging panel.

-• Once notified, finalists will be expected to (i) participate in an interview with the judging panel and (ii) liaise with the Grunin Center to coordinate a communications plan and develop a Grunin Prize video.
+• Once notified, finalists will be expected to (i) participate in an interview with the judging panel on June 1, 2020, and (ii) liaise with the Grunin Center to coordinate a communications plan and develop a Grunin Prize video.

 April 30, 2020: Finalists will be announced.